red-dev-inc/zavax-oracle/security/threat-model.md

 ## Known Weaknesses

-If all RPC nodes are sucessfully attacked at once, Walter's web server would be unable to function as an oracle.
+If all ZavaX nodes are attacked at once, contact between each node and its RPC proxy server could be disrupted, and as a result, Walter's web server would be unable to function as an oracle, and *curl* commands sent to Carol's RPC proxy server would not receive responses.

 ### Mitigations